Sourdough Chocolate Muffins

 Instructions

-- Add hot milk to a large mixing bowl.
+- Add hot water to a large mixing bowl.
 Whisk in the cocoa powder and espresso powder.
+120 g just boiled water, 40 g cocoa powder, 1 teaspoon instant espresso powder

 - The muffins can be baked right away or cold-fermented overnight.